 Are there any prerequisites for applying for admission into the Graduate Certificate for Collaborative Governance program?

 - Students must have a masters degree or equivalent experience (4 years of professional experience) to be admitted into this program.
-There are no prerequisites.
-Applicants must submit an official transcript and a resume with their application.
-A minimum GPA of 3.0 is required.
+There are no course prerequisites.

 How long does it take to complete the certificate?